rpldy/react-uploady/packages/ui/uploady/README.md

 > This event can be scoped to a specific batch by passing the batch id as a second parameter

+> The callback function can be `async` or return a promise when needed

 ```javascript
     import { useBatchStartListener } from "@rpldy/uploady";